eclipse-opendut/opendut/doc/src/user-manual/edgar/setup.md

 ## Self-Hosted Backend Server

 ### DNS
-If your backend server does not have a public DNS entry, you will need to adjust the `/etc/hosts/` file, by appending entries like this (using your server's IP address):
+If your backend server does not have a public DNS entry, you will need to adjust the `/etc/hosts` file, by appending entries like this (replace `123.456.789.101` with your server's IP address):
 ```
 123.456.789.101 opendut.local
 123.456.789.101 carl.opendut.local